Hargreave Hale AIM VCT 2 plc : Offer Update () | aktiencheck.de

 On 14 December 2016, Hargreave Hale AIM VCT 1 plc and Hargreave Hale AIM VCT 2 plc (together "the Companies") launched an offer for subscription of ordinary shares of 1p each to raise in aggregate up to £20 million ("the Offers" and each an "Offer").
 Full details of the Offers are contained in a prospectus ("the Prospectus"), which was published by the Companies on 14 December 2016.

-For further information please contact: Stuart Brookes Company Secretary - Hargreave Hale AIM VCT 1 and 2 Plc Tel 01253 754740
+For further information please contact: Stuart Brookes Company Secretary - Hargreave Hale AIM VCT 2 Plc Tel 01253 754740

 This announcement is distributed by Nasdaq Corporate Solutions on behalf of Nasdaq Corporate Solutions clients.
 The issuer of this announcement warrants that they are solely responsible for the content, accuracy and originality of the information contained therein.